cagosta/SeedHq/README.md

 ## Install ##

-SeedHq is coded as [AMD module](http://requirejs.org/docs/whyamd.html) but can be installed with npm, bower or old-fashioned src=".min.js".
+SeedHq is developed as [AMD module](http://requirejs.org/docs/whyamd.html) but can be installed with npm, bower or old-fashioned src=".min.js".

 #### With npm: ####